-'Art of Light: German Renaissance Stained Glass' brings together a group of some of the finest examples of fifteenth- and early sixteenth-century German stained glass from the Victoria and Albert Museum collection – and juxtaposes them with a selection of National Gallery paintings from the same period and from the same regions of Germany, along with some surviving examples of designs for stained glass.
+This exhibition brought together some of the finest examples of German stained glass from this period and put them next to a selection of National Gallery paintings, matching them up by period and region.
+It also featured some surviving examples of designs for stained glass.

 The exhibition included an explanatory section on the making of stained glass, with tools and glass fragments on loan from the Victoria and Albert Museum and the Stained Glass Museum at Ely Cathedral.

 By exploring differences and similarities in techniques and approach, and above all by highlighting the beauty and importance of glass as well as painting, this exhibition sought to open visitors' eyes to the lost worlds of Medieval and Renaissance Germany.